How do I register for Young Eagles flights?

 How many passengers are permitted on a flight?

-Depends on the size of the plane.
-Some are only 2-place therefore the number of passengers would be limited to 1, while many are 4-place allowing 3 passengers.
+This depends on the size of the plane.
+Some are only 2-place, therefore the number of passengers would be limited to 1, while many are 4-place allowing up to 3 passengers.

 Would a parent be permitted to fly along?